0xPolygon/devrel-docs/docs/agglayer/ditl.md

 chain.
 Each chain provides its own authenticator to the AggLayer, such that the AggLayer can run checks against it.
 If a block and the chain's Pessimistic Proof are authenticated with the Prover, the Aggregator will aggregate them into a single proof.
-This proof is then sent to the Settler, which will send it to the L1 for final settlement.
+This proof is then sent to the Settler (in this case a tool called Ethereman) which will send it to the L1 for final settlement.

 In the phase before settling but after verifying proofs, the state of the chains is still in the AggLayer.
 In [pragmatism](trust.md), this is the state that is